Film Photography News — February 2022 Recap

 Adox commits to making colour film, ORWO announces July 2022 as a release date for its new ECN-2 movie reels.

-This month, Adox, a brand of a German black and white film factory known on this website for its “highest resolving image recording system in the world,” launched a limited-time colour film sale event.
+This month, Adox, a brand of a German black-and-white film factory known on this website for its “highest resolving image recording system in the world,” launched a limited-time colour film sale event.
 Kosmo Foto reports it as the one and only run of a firm that went bankrupt immediately following the production; a firm that Adox acquired so that it can produce its new line of colour emulsions.

 Unfortunately, as of this writing, Adox Color Mission 200 is all sold out.
 To tell you the truth, I opted not to buy a roll when I had the chance as shipping to Canada came up to €40⁶⁰.